google/clusterfuzz/docs/reference/glossary.md

 A task which takes a [corpus](#corpus) and removes unnecessary inputs while maintaining the same code coverage.

+## Crash state
+A signature that we generate from the crash stacktrace for deduplication purposes.

+## Crash type
+The type of a crash.
+ClusterFuzz uses this to determine the severity.

+For security vulnerabilities this may be (but not limited to):
+- Bad-cast
+- Heap-buffer-overflow
+- Heap-double-free
+- Heap-use-after-free
+- Stack-buffer-overflow
+- Stack-use-after-return
+- Use-after-poison

+Other crash types include:
+- Null-dereference
+- Timeout
+- Out-of-memory
+- Stack-overflow
+- ASSERT

 ## Fuzz target
 A function or program that accepts an array of bytes and does something interesting with these bytes using the API under test.
 See the